Micron Technology (NASDAQ:MU) Releases Q3 2022 Earnings Guidance

 Micron Technology (NASDAQ:MU – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $2.360-$2.560 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.210.
+The company provided earnings per share (EPS) guidance of $2.360-$2.560 for the period, compared to the Thomson Reuters consensus estimate of $2.210.
 The company issued revenue guidance of $8.50 billion-$8.90 billion, compared to the consensus revenue estimate of $8.06 billion.

-MU has been the subject of several recent analyst reports.
-Morgan Stanley boosted their price objective on shares of Micron Technology from $77.00 to $83.00 and gave the stock an equal weight rating in a research note on Wednesday, March 30th.
-The Goldman Sachs Group increased their price objective on shares of Micron Technology from $101.00 to $116.00 and gave the stock a buy rating in a research note on Monday, January 10th.
-New Street Research initiated coverage on shares of Micron Technology in a report on Monday, January 10th.
-They set a buy rating and a $135.00 price target on the stock.
-Rosenblatt Securities reissued a buy rating and set a $165.00 price target on shares of Micron Technology in a report on Wednesday, March 30th.
-Finally, Sanford C. Bernstein raised shares of Micron Technology from a market perform rating to an outperform rating and set a $94.00 price objective on the stock in a report on Wednesday, March 16th.
-Four research analysts have rated the stock with a hold rating, twenty-two have assigned a buy rating and two have issued a strong buy rating to the company.
-According to MarketBeat.com, Micron Technology has an average rating of Buy and a consensus price target of $113.32.
+A number of research analysts recently commented on the stock.
+Rosenblatt Securities reaffirmed a buy rating and set a $165.00 price objective on shares of Micron Technology in a research report on Wednesday, March 30th.
+The Goldman Sachs Group boosted their price objective on shares of Micron Technology from $101.00 to $116.00 and gave the company a buy rating in a research report on Monday, January 10th.
+Bank of America lifted their target price on shares of Micron Technology from $100.00 to $118.00 and gave the company a buy rating in a research note on Monday, January 10th.
+Barclays lifted their target price on shares of Micron Technology from $100.00 to $105.00 in a research note on Wednesday, January 12th.
+Finally, Mizuho boosted their price objective on shares of Micron Technology from $110.00 to $113.00 and gave the stock a buy rating in a research note on Wednesday, March 30th.
+Four research analysts have rated the stock with a hold rating, twenty-two have issued a buy rating and two have issued a strong buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of Buy and an average price target of $113.32.

-In other news, SVP Robert P. Beard sold 266 shares of Micron Technology stock in a transaction on Wednesday, February 16th.
-The shares were sold at an average price of $96.17, for a total value of $25,581.22.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, SVP April S. Arnzen sold 5,600 shares of Micron Technology stock in a transaction on Thursday, March 24th.
-The shares were sold at an average price of $76.00, for a total transaction of $425,600.00.
+In related news, SVP April S. Arnzen sold 5,600 shares of the firm’s stock in a transaction on Thursday, March 24th.
+The stock was sold at an average price of $76.00, for a total value of $425,600.00.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, SVP Robert P. Beard sold 266 shares of the firm’s stock in a transaction on Wednesday, February 16th.
+The stock was sold at an average price of $96.17, for a total value of $25,581.22.
 The disclosure for this sale can be found here.
-0.32% of the stock is currently owned by insiders.
+0.32% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Strategic Wealth Advisors Group LLC increased its stake in Micron Technology by 1.3% in the 4th quarter.
-Strategic Wealth Advisors Group LLC now owns 14,927 shares of the semiconductor manufacturer’s stock valued at $1,415,000 after buying an additional 193 shares during the period.
-Raleigh Capital Management Inc. acquired a new position in shares of Micron Technology during the 4th quarter worth $37,000.
-Zullo Investment Group Inc. acquired a new position in shares of Micron Technology during the 4th quarter worth $71,000.
-First Community Trust NA acquired a new position in shares of Micron Technology during the 4th quarter worth $93,000.
-Finally, SG3 Management LLC acquired a new position in shares of Micron Technology during the 4th quarter worth $140,000.
-76.07% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Paradigm Financial Partners LLC bought a new stake in Micron Technology in the fourth quarter valued at approximately $205,000.
+NewEdge Advisors LLC lifted its holdings in shares of Micron Technology by 58.6% in the 4th quarter.
+NewEdge Advisors LLC now owns 32,365 shares of the semiconductor manufacturer’s stock worth $3,014,000 after purchasing an additional 11,960 shares in the last quarter.
+Kingsview Wealth Management LLC purchased a new stake in Micron Technology in the 4th quarter valued at $345,000.
+First Community Trust NA purchased a new stake in Micron Technology in the 4th quarter valued at $93,000.
+Finally, Strategic Wealth Advisors Group LLC raised its position in Micron Technology by 1.3% in the 4th quarter.
+Strategic Wealth Advisors Group LLC now owns 14,927 shares of the semiconductor manufacturer’s stock valued at $1,415,000 after buying an additional 193 shares during the last quarter.
+76.07% of the stock is owned by hedge funds and other institutional investors.

 About Micron Technology (Get Rating)